Tomas0413/Navigation/README.md

 * States: 37
 * Actions: 4 (forward, back, left, right)
-* Rewards: +1 for picking yellow banana, -1 for picking purple banana, 0 otherwise.
+* Rewards: +1 for picking a yellow banana, -1 for choosing a purple banana, 0 otherwise.

 # Getting Started